|

 A Usually we use

-days that involve many towns/villages, intersections, turn
+are certain riding days that involve many towns/villages,

-safely go off ahead.
+when you can safely go off ahead.

 Q What distances